 Best (less expensive) wood Adirondack chair

-Fenton says she loves classic wooden Adirondack chairs, especially those with a curved back for comfort.
+Laura Fenton, author of The Little Book of Living Small, says she loves classic wooden Adirondack chairs, especially those with a curved back for comfort.
 But for longevity, her recommendation is to buy a chair made of Polywood.
-She loves that they can be left out year-round and still to look new season after season without any need to paint or seal them.
-“I personally like them in black, which sort of disguises their plastic-yness,” she says.
+She loves they can be left out year round and still look new season after season without any need to paint or seal them.
+“I personally like them in black, which sort of disguises their plasticky-ness,” she says.
 Polywood’s Modern Adirondack chair has a curved back, a contoured waterfall seat, and comes in 12 colors.
 In addition to this chair, Polywood makes a wide range of Adirondack styles, including ones that fold, ones with rounded backs, and even Adirondack glider chairs.

 Best adjustable Adirondack chair

-Devin Shaffer, lead designer at Decorilla, and Allison Audrey Weldon, founder of skin-care brand Sangre de Fruta both suggest buying an Adirondack chair with an adjustable reclining back to reach the highest level of comfort.
-“I love when the back is adjustable so you can recline further for stargazing or a sunny cat nap,” she says.
+Devin Shaffer, lead designer at Decorilla, and Allison Audrey Weldon, founder of skin-care brand Sangre de Fruta suggest buying an Adirondack chair with an adjustable reclining back to reach the highest level of comfort.
+“I love when the back is adjustable so you can recline further for stargazing or a sunny catnap,” she says.
 Unlike most of our experts, however, Shaffer does not recommend buying Adirondack chairs made out of wood because he prefers the longevity and lack of maintenance that comes with plastic lumber.
-He says this is the only Adirondack chair he will suggest to his clients after convincing them to not opt for wood.
-He loves it first for its aesthetics and range of five colors, and second for the three potential seating positions: upright, lounge, and fully reclined.
-According to Shaffer, the material this chair is made from, HIPS, is 100 percent non-toxic, waterproof, and durable.
+He says this is the only Adirondack chair he will suggest to his clients after convincing them not to opt for wood.
+He loves it first for its aesthetics and range of five colors and second for the three potential seating positions: upright, lounge, and fully reclined.
+According to Shaffer, HIPS is 100 percent nontoxic, waterproof, and durable.
 “What’s insanely cool about HIPS is that it can be molded and manufactured to have a variety of forms and texture.
-For this chair it’s done brilliantly with a woodgrain-inspired finish,” he says.
+For this chair, it’s done brilliantly with a woodgrain-inspired finish,” he says.

 Best Adirondack chair for kids

-Allan owns two of these low-to-the-ground acacia wood Adirondack chairs for her children.
-She bought them because the bold geometric shape matches the rest of her home decor and because having their own chairs helps her kids feel included when hanging outside with friends and family.
+Allan owns two of these low-to-the-ground acacia-wood Adirondack chairs for her children.
+She bought them because the bold geometric shape matches the rest of her home décor and because having their own chairs helps her kids feel included when hanging outside with friends and family.
 “These chairs make them feel like they have special spots,” she says.
-Another reason she chose them is that they are made from sustainable acacia wood.
+Another reason she chose them is that they are made from sustainable acacia.
 Despite being good for Allan’s miniature loungers, the chairs are pretty heavy, so you can feel safe letting fidgety kids climb on them without worrying they will tip over.
 They come in a natural finish, gray, or a rustic aquamarine wash.